svkucheryavski/mdatoolsm.gitbook/chapter2/section6/text.md

 The `getgroups()` is widely used in statistic and graphical methods.
 Here we will show how to use groups for calculation of quantitative statistics and in the next section graphical methods will be discussed.

+## Quantitative statistics
-The idea is rather simple, if one provide a dataset with one or several factors as a second argument of any statistical method, the statistics will be calculated for first column of original data and the values from this column will be split into the groups according to combination of the factor levels.
+The idea is rather simple, if one provide a dataset with one or several factors as a second argument of any statistical method, the statistics will be calculated for all columns of the data but separately for rows belonging to each group.
 Here is an example:

 ```matlab